mdekauwe/CABLE_benchmarking/README.md

     mpi = True
     num_cores = 4 # set to a number, if None it will use all cores...!

+After updating user_options.py, to run the code

+    $ ./run_comparison.py

+If you're on the NCI and wish to submit a qsub script instead:

+    $ ./initialise_qsub_job.py
+    $ qsub

+There are two steps here as the NCI nodes don't have internet access, so we need to check out and build CABLE first.

 ## Global comparison